 Giving long-term, appreciated publicly-traded stock is a tax-efficient way for members and friends to make gifts to their congregations or other ministries.
 These gifts are often larger than the typical cash gift.
 They must be properly receipted by the church so that the donor has the required tax return support.
 While receiving gifts of stock involves additional steps on the part of the receiving ministry, the ability to make stock gifts lets donors make larger, more tax-efficient gifts.
 This guide will help your congregation understand how to receive and receipt stock gifts.

-In order to preserve the tax benefits of stock gifts, the ministry receiving the gift must receive the actual stock certificates, not just the cash realized from the sale of the stock.
+In order to preserve the tax benefits of stock gifts, the ministry receiving the gift must receive the actual stock, not just the cash realized from the sale of the stock.
 Stock that has been owned by the donor for less than one year (short-term stock) will not receive the favorable tax treatment desired, and should not be used for charitable giving.
 Stock that was purchased for a higher price than its current value will generate a tax loss for its owner; it is more tax-efficient for these stocks to be sold by their owner.
 Only stock that has been held by the current owner for more than a year and is valued at more than the purchase price (that is “long-term appreciated stock”) should be used for charitable giving.